Sloeber/arduino-eclipse-plugin/readme_travis_deploy.md

 Deployment is taken care of by tycho/maven after some configuration in the POM.xml files.
 Essentially pointing a few key variables to the appropriate Nexus repository details and executing _'mvn deploy'_.

 ### Nexus Sonatype OSS Configuration

-Currently the setup uses the Nexus account created by brodykenrick.
-Later we will likely move to one controlled by jantje for consistency.

-The Nexus repo (groupId) is hardcoded for the project as com.github.brodykenrick.arduino-eclipse-plugin in the POM.XML.
+The Nexus repo (groupId) is hardcoded for the project as io.sloeber.arduino-eclipse-plugin in the POM.XML.
 The groupid is hardcoded many places (in all the POM.xml) files as using a varaible produces warnings.

 See settings.xml for the enviroment variables used in the deployment (and release) process.

 They are (check settings.xml in case these docs aren't up to date):
- * CI_NEXUS_USERNAME -- The sonatype OSS account for the Nexus repo (currently for brodykenrick)
+ * CI_NEXUS_USERNAME -- The sonatype OSS account for the Nexus repo
  * CI_NEXUS_OAUTH2_TOKEN
- * CI_GPG_PASSPHRASE -- The output artifacts are signed with GPG (currently for brodykenrick)
+ * CI_GPG_PASSPHRASE -- The output artifacts are signed with GPG
- * CI_GITHUB_REPOUSERNAME -- This is the github account used for updating the source when doing a release (i.e. jantje)
+ * CI_GITHUB_REPOUSERNAME -- This is the github account used for updating the source when doing a release

 See .travis.yml for the setting of these environment variables in Travis CI -- usernames and passes and tokens used (many of which are "travis" encrypted against the github repository).